Anuj Sharma (singer): Indian Idol

 Anuj Sharma is an Indian singer who was the Runner up in the second season of Indian Idol.
-Sharma had passion for singing since childhood.
+Sharma had a passion for singing since childhood.
 His rise to fame is attributed to his performances in the Indian Idol.

 The judges for the Second season were Anu Malik, Sonu Nigam and Farah Khan.
 The Second season was hosted by Aman Verma and Mini Mathur.
 The second season aired on Sony Entertainment Television from 21 November 2005 to 22 April 2006.
 The winner was Sandeep Acharya.
 His first solo album Khwaab was released by Universal Music on 25 February 2010.

 Education

 Sharma was born in Rehan, India.
-He had attended the Government Senior Secondary School Rehan for his primary and secondary level education.
-He joined Wajir Ram Sing Government College Dehri as a music student where he started his basic music learning.
+He attended the Government Senior Secondary School Rehan for primary and secondary level education.
+He joined Wajir Ram Sing Government College Dehri as a music student, where he started learning basic music.
 Sharma was a good singer in childhood and won the best singer award in an inter-college competition at Himachal Pradesh University during his first year in college.
 He became famous in Himachal Pradesh with some Himachali folk albums during his bachelor's degree in music.
-After finishing his bachelor's degree, Sharma took his Masters in music at Guru Nanak Dev University, Amritsar, where ho continued to win competitions.
+After finishing his bachelor's degree, Sharma took his Masters in music at Guru Nanak Dev University, Amritsar, where he continued to win competitions.
 He also recorded more Himachali folk albums.
 He also took a Diploma of Music Recordist at Media Mates in Delhi after his university studies.